How to achieve Finale's “Speedy Entry” in Sibelius

 In “To specify pitch of shadow note”, “Use letter names (A-G)” will allow you to enter the C major scale with the CDEFGAB keys, and “Use piano arrangement (A=C, S=D, D=E etc.)” will allow you to enter the ASDFGHJ keys, but since Speedy Entry uses the up and down arrow keys to specify pitch and does not use either of these, it doesn't matter which setting you use.

+Then set your own shortcuts there.
 You can specify any key that is easy to use for you.
 In my case, I set it to the following keys located as close to the top right on the keyboard.

 [Mac]